Tampa DUI Attorney

 The first thing you should do is to educate yourself about the Hillsborough County Florida DUI process.
 The Hardy Law Firm website has plenty of helpful information to teach you everything you need to know about a Tampa DUI.
 To get started, watch this video: 7 Things You Need To Know About DUI.

 The second thing you should do is to select a highly experienced Tampa Florida DUI defense lawyer to represent you.
 Attorney David C. Hardy is a Tampa DUI defense attorney that is a former Hillsborough County DUI prosecutor.
 As a DUI prosecutor and DUI defense attorney, he has extensive experience handling all types of DUI cases.
-Attorney Hardy is board certified by the Florida Bar as an expert in criminal trial law.
-To read some client reviews concerning Attorney Hardy, click here.
-To learn more about Attorney Hardy’s experience, click here.
+Attorney Hardy is board certified by the Florida Bar as an expert in criminal trial law and is one of the highest rated attorneys in the Tampa area.

 What Does The Term DUI Mean?